rohitkshirsagar19/rohitkshirsagar19/README.md

 ---

 ## About
 I'm a B.Tech student specializing in AI and Data Science at AISSMS IoIT, Pune (Expected 2026).
 Passionate about building intelligent applications, I blend machine learning, full-stack development, and MLOps to solve real-world problems.
-As a Python Developer at MEGAMINDS IT Services and Co-Founder at ApexAI Solutions, I’ve optimized workflows, developed scalable AI solutions, and driven innovation in fast-paced environments.
+As a Python Developer at MEGAMINDS IT Services , I’ve optimized workflows, developed scalable AI solutions, and driven innovation in fast-paced environments.

 - **Education:** B.Tech in Computer Science (AI & Data Science), AISSMS IoIT, Pune
 - **Experience:**
   - **Python Developer**, MEGAMINDS IT Services (Jul 2024 - Sep 2024)
-  - **Co-Founder & Lead Operations**, [ApexAI Solutions](https://www.apexai.company/) (Jun 2025 - Present)
 - **Focus:** Machine Learning, Full-Stack Development, MLOps, and Scalable AI Solutions
-- **Fun Fact:** My code runs smoother than a Delhi metro at 3 a.m., but I still debug with a cup of chai in hand!

 ---